openoms/joininbox/build_joininbox.md

 * Setting up the ssh keys and removing the password login option is described in the [RaspiBolt Guide](https://stadicus.github.io/RaspiBolt/raspibolt_21_security.html#login-with-ssh-keys)
     ```bash
-    # make ssh keystore fro the "joinin" user
+    # make ssh keystore for the "joinmarket" user
-    sudo -u joinin mkdir -p ~/.ssh
+    sudo -u joinmarket mkdir -p ~/.ssh
     ```
-* Open a separate terminal on the desktop to copy the local ssh pubkey (fill in the JOININBOX_IP):
+* Open a separate terminal on the desktop to copy the local ssh pubkey (fill in the JoinInBox_IP):
     ```bash
-    cat ~/.ssh/id_rsa.pub | ssh joinin@JOININBOX_IP 'cat >> ~/.ssh/authorized_keys && chmod -R 700 ~/.ssh/'
+    cat ~/.ssh/id_rsa.pub | ssh joinmarket@JoinInBox_IP 'cat >> ~/.ssh/authorized_keys && chmod -R 700 ~/.ssh/'
     ```

 * Can consider storing the ssh keys for login on a [Trezor/Ledger or Keepkey hardware wallet](FAQ.md#log-in-through-ssh-using-a-hardware-wallet).

 ### Install JoinMarket
-* install with the `joinin` user
+* install with the `joinmarket` user
     ```bash
-    # leave root and switch to the "joinin" user
+    # leave root and switch to the "joinmarket" user
-    su - joinin
+    su - joinmarket

     # install JoinMarket from the source code
     git clone https://github.com/JoinMarket-Org/joinmarket-clientserver.git